romkatv/powerlevel10k/README.md

 ### Is Powerlevel10k fast to load?

-The short answer is no. The amount of time it takes for Powerlevel10k to render the first prompt is in the same ballpark as for Powerlevel9k.
+The amount of time it takes for Powerlevel10k to render the first prompt is singnificantly higher than for the subsequent prompts.
+In comparison to other ZSH themes, Powerlevel10k loading latency is unremarkable.
+Powerlevel10k is neither fast nor slow to load.

 Time to first prompt can be measured with the following benchmark: